 The combat is… well, bad.
 If this game was released 15 years ago, it would be game of the year.
 But, unfortunately, in 2020, this game isn’t even close to being considered a AAA game.

 Consider this situation; Iron Man, the billionaire scientist who created the most advanced war machine known to man.
 He’s in a mission and he’s killing… lab technicians.
-And not only that, the characters look so weak that they take several hits to even kill regular humans.
+And not only that, the characters look so weak that they take several hits even to kill regular humans.

 That just doesn’t add up.
 Sure, if the devs wanted to add difficult enemies, they could’ve done that by adding Monty from R6 Siege or throw in enemies with mini Iron Man suits.
 It just looks really weird when the God of Thunder has to hit a simple enemy four times to kill them.